drivendataorg/nbautoexport/README.md

   upon save.

 Options:
   -f, --export_format TEXT   File format(s) to save for each notebook.
 Options
                              are 'script', 'html', 'markdown', and 'rst'.
+                             Multiple formats should be provided using
+                             multiple flags, e.g., '-f script -f html -f markdown'.
 Default is 'script'.

   -b, --organize_by TEXT     Whether to save exported file(s) in a folder per
                              notebook or a folder per extension.
 Options are 'notebook' or 'extension'.
-Default is notebook.
+Default is 'notebook'.

-  -d, --directory TEXT      Directory containing Jupyter notebooks to track.
+  -d, --directory TEXT       Directory containing jupyter notebooks to track.
-                            Default is notebooks.
+                             Default is 'notebooks'.

-  --overwrite               Overwrite existing configuration, if one is
+  -o, --overwrite            Overwrite existing configuration, if one is
                              detected.

-  -v, --verbose             Verbose mode
+  -v, --verbose              Verbose mode.
   --help                     Show this message and exit.
 ```

 ## Example